Thomas Thundat

-Thomas George Thundat (born 1957) is an American scientist.
-He is currently the Empire Innovation Professor of Chemical & Biological Engineering at the University at Buffalo.
-Thundat is one of the pioneers in the field of nanosensors and a leading expert on microcantilevers.
+Thomas George Thundat (born 1957) is an Indian-American scientist.
+He is currently the SUNY Distinguished Professor and a SUNY Empire Innovation Professor of Chemical & Biological Engineering at the University at Buffalo.
+Thundat conducts research in the field of nanosensors and microcantilevers.

-His other academic appointments include an honorary Distinguished Professorship at the Indian Institute of Technology, Madras, a Centenary Professorship at the Indian Institute of Science, Bangalore, and a One Thousand Talents Professorship at the Shanghai Jiao Tong University, China.
-He also holds visiting faculty positions at the University of Tennessee in Knoxville, and the University of Burgundy in France.
+He previously had a temporary appointment as an honorary Distinguished Professorship at the Indian Institute of Technology, Madras, a Centenary Professorship at the Indian Institute of Science, Bangalore, and holds a One Thousand Talents Professorship at the Shanghai Jiao Tong University, China.
+He has held visiting faculty positions at the University of Tennessee in Knoxville, and the University of Burgundy in France.

 Before arriving at UB, Thundat was a Canada Excellence Research Chair professor in Oilsands Molecular Engineering at the University of Alberta, and a Fellow of the National Institute for Nanotechnology (NRC-NINT) in Edmonton.
-Previously, he worked for many years at the Oak Ridge National Laboratory (ONRL), where he was a UT-Battelle Corporate Fellow and the director of the Nanoscale Science and Devices Group.
+Previously, he worked for many years at the Oak Ridge National Laboratory (ONRL), where he was a UT-Battelle Corporate Fellow and group leader of the Nanoscale Science and Devices Group.

 Education

-Thundat grew up in India and trained as a physicist.
-He received his BSc from the University of Kerala (major in physics, double minor in mathematics and chemistry, first-class) in 1978, and his MSc from IIT Madras (first-class in physics) in 1980.
-He moved to the United States for graduate studies and completed his PhD in physics at SUNY Albany in 1987.
-Thundat's doctoral advisor was Walter Maxwell Gibson (whose doctoral advisor was Nobel Laureate Glenn T. Seaborg.
-Seaborg's doctoral advisor was Gilbert N. Lewis whose doctoral advisor was another Nobel Laureate Theodore William Richards).
+He received his BSc in Physics from the University of Kerala in 1978, and an MSc in Physics from IIT Madras in 1980.
+He earned a PhD in physics from SUNY Albany in 1987.
+Thundat's doctoral advisor was Walter Maxwell Gibson.

-Thundat was then a postdoctoral research scholar at Arizona State University with Atomic force microscopy pioneer Stuart Lindsay for three years before starting at Oak Ridge National Laboratory in 1990.
-While in grad school, he also held the prestigious research internship at Bell Labs in 1983–84.
+Thundat then was a postdoctoral fellow at Arizona State University.